FAIR data, data management

 Although scientific articles themselves are not considered research data, they should also comply with FAIR principles, particularly in terms of findability and accessibility.
 It is strongly recommended to implement FAIR principles from the beginning of the research process.

-A detailed description of the FAIR principles can be found in English on the Go FAIR website.
+A detailed description of the FAIR principles can be found in English on the Go FAIR website which is also linked in the following overview of the FAIR principles.